Puppies

 Upbringing

-After the pups received their last feeding in the evening the children and myself play with them for about an hour.
+After the pups receive their last feeding in the evening, the children and I play with them for about an hour.
 Pups love to play right after they eat.
 At times it is very hard to get the children away from them.

-My 14 year old daughter helps with taking care of the pups.
+My 14-year-old daughter helps take care of the pups.
 She does this every day after she gets off from school.
 She hardly cannot wait to get to them.

 Copyright Dagmar Anderson 2001